aescrdni/miRNA_model/README.md

 # A model for miRNA-mediated repression, implementing translation-related features
 This repository contains the code and parameters for the miRNA-mediated repression model, used in our paper [Submitted to "Bioinformatics"].
+The code is freely available for academic usage.

 # Requirements
 The model was implemented in MATLAB R2019a, and works only on linux, as it incorporates several linux-based tools.